cam39porter/tangle/docs/product/prototype-mvp-guide.md

 ## Overall Motivation

-> This section describes what motivates us to create the product overall.
+> This section describes what motivates us to create the product.

 ### Mission